Regular stochastic flow and Dynamic Programming Principle for jump diffusions: Abstract

-\begin{rem} We make some comments on the stochastic flow for SDEs with ``small jumps'' studied in \cite{KU04} and \cite{Ku19} (see Equations (3.4) and (3.37), respectively; these are similar to \eqref{uno} with $f\equiv0$).
-1mm (i) \cite[Theorem 3.2]{KU04} and \cite[Theorem 3.4.1]{Ku19} show the existence of a modification of the solution which is, $\mathbb{P-}$a.s., continuous in the initial state $x\in\mathbb{R}^d$ and càdlàg in $t$: the regularity with respect to the initial time $s$ is not considered.
-On the other hand, a version of the solution which is càdlàg in $s$ is given by \cite[Proposition 3.8.2]{Ku19}, which requires to fix a time $t$.
-Therefore, these results do not prove the simultaneous c\`adl\`ag property in $s$ and $t$.
-Thus, the claims at the beginning of \cite[Page 354]{KU04} {are not completely proved.}
+\begin{rem} We make some comments on the stochastic flow for SDEs studied in \cite{KU04} and \cite{Ku19}.
+We concentrate on the SDEs in \cite{Ku19} which have only ``small jumps'' and are similar to \eqref{uno} with $f\equiv0$.
+On the other hand, \cite{KU04} considers more general SDEs with possibly random coefficients.

+\vv \begin{enumerate}[label*=(\roman*)] \item \cite[Theorem 3.2]{KU04} and \cite[Theorem 3.4.1]{Ku19} show the existence of a modification of the solution which is, $\mathbb{P-}$a.s., continuous in the initial state $x\in\mathbb{R}^d$ and càdlàg in $t$: the regularity with respect to the initial time $s$ is not considered.
+A version of the solution that is càdlàg in $s$ is given by \cite[Proposition 3.8.2]{Ku19}, which, however, requires to fix a time $t$.
+Therefore, these results do not prove the simultaneous c\`adl\`ag property in $s$ and $t$. \item At the end of \cite[Page 353]{KU04}, it is stated that if $(\xi_t(x))_{t\ge t_0}$ denotes the solution of the SDE starting from $x$ at $t_0$, then {the inverse flow $\{ \xi_t^{-1}\colon \R^d\to \R^d ,\, t \ge t_0 \}$ is also a c\`adl\`ag process taking values in $C(\mathbb{R}^d , \mathbb{R}^d )$, just as $ \{ \xi_t \, : t \ge t_0 \}$.} If this holds true, then the simultaneous c\`adl\`ag property in $s$ and $t$ of the solution $\xi_{s,t}(x)$ of the SDE starting from $x$ at $s$ would be a simple consequence of the relations

-1mm (ii) When the flow property \eqref{fl11} is stated in \cite[Pages 353--354]{KU04} and \cite[Page $99$]{Ku19}, the dependence of the almost sure event on the variables $s,t,x$ is not explicit.
+In this way, the claims at the beginning of \cite[Page 354]{KU04} would be completely justified.
+However, we have not found a proof of the statement about the c\`adl\`ag property of the inverse flow for SDEs with jumps in either \cite{KU04} or \cite{Ku19}.
+Since this is a significant gap, we have followed a different path -- not relying on the inverse flow -- to demonstrate the simultaneous c\`adl\`ag property in $s$ and $t$. \end{enumerate} Theorem \ref{cadlag1} solves this inconsistency by considering the further regularity in $s$.
+Thus, in the notation of \cite{KU04}, we are able to prove the simultaneous c\`adl\`ag property in $s$ and $t$ of $\xi_{s,t}$, a property that appears to be claimed without a proof on \cite[Page 354]{KU04}.
+Theorem \ref{main1} extends this regularity result to SDEs with a large--jumps component, i.e., $f\neq0$.

-Theorems \ref{main1} and \ref{cadlag1} clarify the points raised by (i) and (ii).
-We do not, however, discuss the homeomorphism property of \eqref{uno}, which is the subject of \cite[Section 3.4]{KU04} and requires additional assumptions on the coefficients (Lipschitz--type conditions are not enough). \end{rem}
+We remark that, in this work, we do not discuss the homeomorphism property of \eqref{uno}, which is the subject of \cite[Section 3.4]{KU04} (see also \cite[Section 3.7]{Ku19}) and requires additional assumptions on the coefficients (Lipschitz--type conditions are not enough). \end{rem}